tollwerk/TYPO3-ext-tw_googleanalytics/README.md

 Requirements
 ------------

-**Attention**: This is a **TYPO3 CMS 6** release.
+**ATTENTION**: This is a **TYPO3 CMS 6** release.
 Support for TYPO3 4.x has been dropped, use the 1.x versions instead (still available in the [TYPO3 Extension Repository](http://typo3.org/extensions/repository/view/tw_googleanalytics)).

 Legal
 -----

-Copyright © 2013 Joschi Kuphal joschi@kuphal.net / @jkphl
+Copyright Â© 2013 Joschi Kuphal joschi@kuphal.net / @jkphl

 Licensed under the terms of the [GPL v2](LICENSE.txt) license.